Time for Gratitude

 Joseph Macbeth, President and CEO:

-Some of the work we’ve been doing over the past few years has been focused on keeping informed on how you (direct support professionals) are coping with the realities of supporting people with disabilities during the pandemic.
-The most recent survey report that we released with our colleagues from the University of Minnesota uncovered some very concerning information about the state of your mental and emotional wellbeing.
-We know that many of you are struggling with high levels of anxiety, sleep difficulties, physical & emotional burnout and depression.
-You are working during unprecedented conditions brought on by this horrible pandemic, and the effects of high turnover, staff vacancies and other challenges is taking its toll on you.
-The reality is that many of you will be working on Thanksgiving, and I hope you find some time to spend with your families and loved ones to eat, drink, laugh and love one another.
+As a direct support professional, holidays can often be busy and stressful.
+The reality is that many of you will be working on Thanksgiving.
+I really hope that you find some time to spend with your families and loved ones to eat, drink, laugh and love one another.
 However, my deepest wish for this Thanksgiving holiday is that all of you have an opportunity to take some time for yourselves and “just be”.
-In many ways, Thanksgiving is the most pure and simple holiday – just be with those you love.
-Also know that the millions who rely on your essential work are grateful for you, even if they don’t show it.
+In many ways, Thanksgiving is the most pure and simple of the holidays – all you have to do is be reflective and eat!
+Also know that the millions of people with disabilities and their families who rely on your essential work are grateful for you, even if they don’t always show it.
 I wish nothing but peace and happiness to all of you.

 Desiree Loucks Baer, Chief Operating Officer: